Inpatient Rehab in New Mexico

 Treatment included:

-• Inpatient opioid detoxification, methamphetamines detoxification and inpatient alcohol detox
+• Residential benzodiazepines detoxification, methamphetamines detoxification and cocaine detox

 Santa Fe Recovery Center Residential - Santa Fe, NM

-Santa Fe Recovery Center Residential is an inpatient addiction treatment center situated in Santa Fe, NM.
+Santa Fe Recovery Center Residential is a residential rehab center located in Santa Fe, New Mexico.

 Location: 4100 Lucia Lane, Santa Fe, NM 87507 in Santa Fe County